 About this Baked Falafel Salad recipe:

-But when I opened up The Faux Martha‘s new book, The Minimalist Kitchen, and saw her recipe, I decided to give falafels one.more.try.
-Because in getting to know Melissa over the last three years (I feel very lucky that she lives 5 miles from me), not only can I attest that she is a fantastic human, but also the type who publishes recipes with 100% confidence that they work.
+But these baked falafels are so simple to make, and take just 25 minutes to make!
+They come from The Faux Martha‘s cookbook, The Minimalist Kitchen.
+In getting to know Melissa over the last three years (I feel very lucky that she lives 5 miles from me), not only can I attest that she is a fantastic human, but also the type who publishes recipes with 100% confidence that they work.

-I was so impressed by their texture, staying soft inside and acquiring a crispy outside with the help of olive oil.
+I was so impressed by the baked falafel texture, staying soft inside and acquiring a crispy outside with the help of olive oil.
 They held together well, and the flavor was dynamite.
-Garlic, herbs, and a little kick of cayenne at the end to kick up the tastebuds!
 The falafels are meal prep friendly too, in a couple of ways:

 - You can freeze the the uncooked patties and pop them in the oven when you’re ready.